Meeting Time: July 23, 2024 at 9:00am PDT

 • 10229910922011892

-Roseanne Wetzel about 1 month ago
+Roseanne Wetzel 3 months ago

 This is a disgrace.
 If Mendocino County is in such dire financial straights due to the poor management, planning and oversight by the Board of Supervisors that they are laying off county employees to keep budgets tight, & have county employees making barely above minimum CA wage, but are choosing to vote to raise their own salaries, how can there be trust that the Board of Supervisors aren't just out to support themselves?
 Increase front line staff salaries, hire and retain staff for continuity of services to the public, and focus on solving the fiscal debacle we now find ourselves in due to poor management before choosing to increase your own salary.